How to connect to the RTK2go software service.

 The name that you pick will be unique to you and your data stream.
 Please try to follow these simple rules:

 This article can be helpful to understand how to read a mountPt in SNIP as well as many other NTRIP tools.

-The most common connection problem to the RTK2go.com NTRIP Caster is from a “confused” device seeking data from a mountPt that either has never been there, or is no longer present at that moment.
+The most common connection problem seen on the RTK2go.com NTRIP Caster is from a “confused” device seeking data from a mountPt that either has never been there, or is no longer present at that moment.
 The Caster gets over a half million such connections a month.

 Either is fine.
 There are no limits on usage.
 Some data provider leave their streams up 24+7 at all times.
 Other elect to send data only when they need to conduct a field campaign.
 We do not collect archival data from these streams and place them on an FTP site.
 You can easily do that yourself with you own copy of SNIP if needed.

 The number or the diversity of streams which you (or your end users) NTRIP clients will see at any given time depends on who else is logged at that time and providing (non hidden) stream data.